 What is Gomer?

-Gomer is a new variant of Outsider ransomware, it was discovered by dnwls0719.
+Discovered by dnwls0719, Gomer is a new variant of Outsider ransomware.
 It renames encrypted files by appending the ".gomer" extension.
-For example, it changes a file named "1.jpg" to "1.jpg.gomer", "2.jpg" to "2.jpg.gomer". etc. Also, it drops the "GOMER-README.txt" text file (ransom note) in each folder that contains encrypted files.
+For example, it would change "1.jpg" to "1.jpg.gomer", "2.jpg" to "2.jpg.gomer". etc. It also drops the "GOMER-README.txt" text file (ransom message) in each folder containing encrypted files.

-As explained in the "GOMER-README.txt" ransom note, victims can decrypt encrypted files only with a certain decryption tool which can be purchased from Gomer's developers for a certain amount of money (Bitcoin cryptocurrency).
-Instructions on how to pay for a decryption tool can be received by writing an email to firstname.lastname@example.org.
-As a proof that cyber criminals behind Gomer have the decryption tool they offer a free decryption of one encrypted file that can be sent to them via the provided email address.
-Unfortunately, there are no other tools that could be capable of decrypting files encrypted by Gomer, at least not at the moment.
-However, it is strongly recommended not to pay any money neither to Gomer's developers or any other cyber criminals behind such malware - it is because victims who trust them tend to get scammed, they do not receive a decryption tool and/or key even after a payment.
-In such cases the only way to recover files for free is to restore them from a backup.
-Also, malware like Gomer can be prevented from encrypting any unencrypted files by uninstalling it from the operating system.
-Although, files that are already encrypted remain encrypted even when ransomware is no longer installed.
+The "GOMER-README.txt" ransom message states that victims can decrypt files only with a specific decryption tool, which can be purchased from Gomer's developers for a certain sum in the Bitcoin cryptocurrency.
+Instructions about how to pay for a decryption tool can be received by sending an email to email@example.com.
+As 'proof' that cyber criminals behind Gomer have a decryption tool they offer free decryption of one encrypted file, which can be sent via the email address provided.
+Unfortunately, there are no other tools capable of recovering files encrypted by Gomer.
+Despite this, you are strongly advised not to pay Gomer's developers or other cyber criminals behind such malware.
+Victims who trust them and pay are scammed - they do not receive any decryption tools/keys even after payment.
+In such cases, the only way to recover files free of charge is to restore them from a backup.
+Malware such as Gomer can be prevented from further file encryption uninstalling it from the operating system, however, already compromised files remain encrypted even when ransomware is removed.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: